 - DBcloudbin service license: You have to provide your service id and license.
 This information is generated once you order the DBcloudbin trial and will be sent to you by email.
 Access the here to request or, if already registered and ordered, here to get the order status and licensing information.

-- Database sysdba credentials: Some setup processes (e.g. defining security configuration to allow the connection from the database with our DBcloudbin agent installed) requires sysdba privileges.
+- Database dba credentials: Some setup processes (e.g. defining security configuration to allow the connection from the database with our DBcloudbin agent installed) requires dba privileges (sysadmin in SQL Server).
 This is ONLY required during setup.
 We will not store nor use those credentials during the solution operation; DBcloudbin will use a low-privileged database user to create a configuration schema and store configuration settings; this user is automatically created during setup with the password defined by you.

-- Schema credentials: In order to automatically adapt your application datamodel during setup, we require the database credentials for the user that is the application tables owner.
-The setup will automatically inspect the datamodel and identify those tables that has binary fields (BLOB attributes).
+- Schema credentials: In order to automatically create the transparency layer for your application data model during setup, we require the database credentials for the user that is the application tables owner.
+The setup will automatically inspect the data model and identify those tables that has binary fields (BLOB attributes).
 Based on that list of tables, you will have the option to select all the tables or a subset of them.
 You will only be able to archive data from the tables you select at this stage.
-However, it is supported to re-run the installer again, select the module “Database schema preparation” and select additional tables from the same or different schema if you change your opinion and decide to move data from additional tables/schemas.
+However, it is supported to re-run the installer again, select the module “Database schema preparation” and select additional tables from the same or different schema if you change your opinion and decide to move data from additional tables.

 It is important to notice that the setup tool will NOT move any data to DBcloudbin Cloud Object Storage.
 The setup is only adapting the environment to enable this operation.
 For effectively moving data to the cloud, you have to execute the CLI (see below) either interactively or through a scheduled task at your server.

 We provide a graphical user interface for the windows installer.
-Just double-click on the DBcloudbin-setup.exe and follow the installation instructions.
-The setup will request Administration rights in order to properly create the installation directory and install the agent service (a DBcloudbin-agent service is installed in the server when selecting the “Agent installation” module.
+Just double-click on the dbcloudbin-setup.jar and follow the installation instructions.
+The setup will request Administration rights in order to properly create the installation directory and install the agent service (a DBcloudbin-agent service is installed in the server when selecting the “Agent installation” module).

 In the case you need to use a command line based installer (e.g. installing through a console interface) follow the following procedure: